Economy of Sarawak: Agriculture

 Sarawak Oil Palm Board (SOPB) was established in 1968 by Commonwealth Development Corporation (now British International Investment) to enable the commercialisation of oil palms in Sarawak.
 Oil palm productivity increased from 6.23 metric tonnes per hectare in 1975 to 10.46 tonnes per hectare in 1981.
-Large scale oil palm plantations began in 1990s and continued in 2000s.
+Large scale oil palm plantations began in the 1990s and continued in the 2000s.
 In 2010, Sarawak accounted for 20% of palm oil production in Malaysia, after Peninsular Malaysia (52%), and Sabah (29%).
 Yield of fresh fruit branch from oil palm ranged from 10 to 20 tonnes/hectare/year., lower when compared to Peninsular Malaysia and Sabah with yield of 20 tonnes/hectare/year.
 Factors that affect farm productivity are farm size, farm management knowledge, and farm operation skills.
-Sarawak Land Consolidation and Rehabilitation Authority (Salcra) is also set up enable native land owners to reap benefits from oil palm plantation schemes.
+Sarawak Land Consolidation and Rehabilitation Authority (Salcra) was also set up in 1976 enable native land owners to reap benefits from oil palm plantation schemes.

 Sarawak rubber production has been in continual decline.
 In 2000, Sarawak produced 345,000 tonnes of rubber.
 In 2011, the production rose briefly to 433,000 tonnes due to higher rubber prices.
 In 2020, the production reduced to 57,000 tonnes.
 Most rubber smallholders treated their plantations as cash reserves where the rubber trees are only tapped when rubber prices increased.
 In 2022, Sarawak Rubber Industry Board (Sarib) was set up to regulate and revitalise the rubber industry in Sarawak.

 Cocoa farming in Sarawak are largely dominated by smallholders.
-In 1980s, Sarawak accounted for 16.9% of total cocoa cultivated area in Malaysia.
+In the 1980s, Sarawak accounted for 16.9% of total cocoa cultivated area in Malaysia.
 Meanwhile, Sabah occupies 50% and Peninsular Malaysia occupies 33.5% of total cocoa farming areas.
 As of 2019, Sarawak produced 151 tonnes of cocoa beans from 6,800 hectares of cocoa farms.

 As of 2020, 98% of pepper farmers in Malaysia are located in Sarawak.
 Majority of pepper produced in Sarawak are from Sarikei, Betong, and Serian divisions.
 Pepper exports increased from 15,028 tonnes in 1970 to 20,006 tonnes in 1981.
 Pepper production reached 28,000 tonnes in 1997 where 85% of it were exported.
 Malaysian Pepper Board, headquartered in Sarawak, was set up to coordinate pepper processing and grading, quality improvement, acquire market information for pepper and licensing of pepper dealers and exporters.
 The pepper farms in Sarawak are generally technically inefficient because of improper farm management, harvesting practices, capital allocation, and crop diversity.